saijaku0/clean-architecture/docs/database-schema.md

 - **Physical layer** (`Trains`, `Wagons`, `Seats`) — long-lived rolling stock.
 Rarely changes.
 - **Logical layer** (`Trips`, `TripSeats`, `Reservations`, `ReservationSeats`) — per-trip availability and bookings.
 High write volume.

-User identity is delegated to Auth0; the local `User` table is a thin cache.
+User identity is delegated to Auth0; the local `User` table is a thin cache, keyed by an internal Guid with a unique `Auth0Sub` column.

 ## Entity-relationship diagram